NGIOproject/nextgenio-docs/_build/html/_sources/apps/ospray.rst.txt

       make

-   The build will take considerable time
+   The build may take considerable time

 7. Install OSpray